geoffraetz/SwagLabs/README.md

 7. Working knowledge of selenium or other web driver
 8. Passion for creating simple, effective and working solutions

-The test steps for the workflow
+The test steps for the workflow tests
 1. Login using a user
 2. Verify you are on the Products page
 3. Verify items wanting to be added to the cart exist in the Products page